GistNoesis/3d-printer-weaver/README.md

 wiring.writeGcode( traj, outname )

 I have a LulzBot Taz4 so I emmitted some marlin gcode, but it's pretty standard and should work anywhere, I don't set speed in it so set your speed in your printer interface)
-#The Gcode positioning is relative so we can precisely postion the needle to take into account the offset between hothead and needle
+#The Gcode positioning is relative so we can precisely position the needle to take into account the offset between hothead and needle

 To 3d-print you can use openscad to generate the STL from the scad file.